wiboma/hudiy/README.md

 You can pair and unpair Bluetooth devices directly in Hudiy.
 It is recommended to disable other Bluetooth agents to avoid potential conflicts.

+### Cover art
+Starting from **Raspberry Pi OS Trixie**, the Bluetooth stack includes experimental support for fetching track cover art.
+To enable this functionality, experimental features must be activated in the BlueZ system configuration.

+The Bluetooth configuration is stored in the **/etc/bluetooth/main.conf** file.
+Enabling experimental Bluetooth stack features is done by setting the **Experimental = true** parameter in the **[General]** section of this file.

+Additionally, Android phones must have the AVRCP protocol version set to 1.6.
+The AVRCP version can be selected in the Developer settings (a reconnect may be required after change).

+*Note: Not all media players support sending cover art or proper metadata at all.*

 ## Audio

 Hudiy exposes configuration options for two types of sinks: the volume sink and the playback sink.
 Separate sinks can be configured for audio playback and volume control.